eweast/BencodePy/README.md

 ##Overview
-Although Bencoding is mainly, if not exclusively, used for BitTorrent metadata (.torrent) files, this library seeks to provide a generic means of transforming Bencode from/to Python data structures independent of torrent files.
+Although Bencoding is mainly, if not exclusively, used for BitTorrent metadata (.torrent) files, this library seeks to provide a generic means of encoding/decoding Bencode from/to Python data structures independent of torrent files.

 ##Quickstart